-Why patient identity management matters in Healthcare ?
+Why does patient identity management matter in healthcare?

 Problems with identity management in healthcare organisations have yet to be solved completely.
 Today, sharing data across integrated health systems must be achieved by merging identities, despite them not being managed the same way in every healthcare organisation.
 Would using a centralised patient identity server be the solution?

-Since healthcare facilities started using IT systems – over 35 years ago according to some reports – patient identity management has always been a real challenge.
+Since healthcare organisations started using IT systems – over 35 years ago according to some reports – patient identity management has always been a real challenge.

 Duplicates are the main risk to identity management

 To provide the right standard of patient care, the right diagnoses and treatments must be given to the right people.
 Nevertheless, a survey carried out in 2014 by the Regional Healthcare Facility Identity-Vigilance Group (GRIVES) on regional data in Provence-Alpes-Côte d’Azur (France) shows that 0.76% of the patients from healthcare organisations which took part in the survey were screened for duplicate patient records and that 0.79% of patient intake records created them.
 Supervisory authorities have long since undertaken a widespread operation to make hospital workers aware of this problem and the High Healthcare Authority (Haute Autorité de Santé) has made identity management a high priority as part of the V2010 of the healthcare organisation certification procedure.

 Identity management is about dealing with every determining factor which may cause mistakes or inconsistencies.
 First of all, there are what are known as ‘strict characteristics’ i.e. patients’ full name, sex, date and place of birth, and ‘extended characteristics’ which can change over time – such as name changes after marriages or divorces.
 This is especially true for foreign nationals who initially have no known patient identification.
 Permanent patient login details for each healthcare organisation and directory identification numbers are also a current issue.
 Lastly, complementary characteristics cover any other information that could identify individuals.